DmGv23/tareadbp_puntitos/README.md

 The business workflow that must be supported is:

-1. The travel agency has to register a flight.
+1. The travel agency has to create a flight.

 ```java
 // basic schema